gliu20/gliu20.github.io/midway/terms/index.md

 ---

 Welcome to the Terms of Use agreement.
-For purposes of this Agreement, “Service” refers to the extension, which can be downloaded from https://chrome.google.com/webstore/detail/midway/cgibedogghadelndgfacffoociffapii.
+For purposes of this Agreement, “Service” refers to the extension, which can be downloaded from the [Chrome Web Store](https://chrome.google.com/webstore/detail/midway/cgibedogghadelndgfacffoociffapii).
 Through these services, users can, where available, know the current period’s end time, find out about absent teachers, access the school’s bulletin board, and more.
 The terms “we,” “us,” and “our” refer to the “Developer”.
 “You” refers to you, as a user of our Service.